 If it stings when you take a sip of a cold beverage or brush your teeth, you're not alone.
-A 2013 study published in the Journal of the American Dental Association (ADA) found that more than 12 percent of people had tooth sensitivity.
+India's National Health Portal notes that dentinal Hypersensitivity is commonly known as tooth sensitivity.
+If a person feels mild-to-severe discomfort or pain on consuming hot, cold, or sweet food and drinks or breathing in cold air, it indicates sensitive teeth.
+It is a very common clinical presentation and causes considerable concern for patients.
+Studies showed that in most populations, 10-30% of the general population suffer from dentinal hypersensitivity.
 No matter the cause, however, you have a few options when it comes to treating them.
-Sensitive teeth toothpaste is one effective way to strengthen your teeth and reduce the pain and discomfort that sensitivity causes.
+Sensitive-teeth toothpaste is one effective way to strengthen your teeth and reduce the pain and discomfort that sensitivity causes.

 The Main Ingredient

-Potassium nitrate, often the active, main ingredient in sensitivity toothpaste, is one of the ingredients, according to Livestrong, for use in treating tooth sensitivity.
+The results of a research study published on US National Library of Medicine, National Institutes of Health on evaluation of the clinical efficacy of potassium nitrate desensitising mouthwash and a toothpaste in the treatment of dentinal hypersensitivity found that both desensitising toothpaste and mouthwash are equally effective in reducing sensitivity.
 This compound is able to seep into the surface of the enamel of your teeth, reaching the nerves inside.
 The potassium nitrate then blocks the signals that the nerves in your teeth usually send to the brain to trigger discomfort.
 Although the active ingredient in toothpaste for sensitive teeth is effective, it usually takes several uses of the toothpaste before you can see and feel the difference.

 Fluoride for Sensitive Teeth

 Sensitive teeth toothpaste also contains fluoride, and although this well-known ingredient won't block the pain, it does help strengthen the enamel of the teeth, keeping strong foods from reaching the nerves.
 It has the added benefit of reducing your risk for cavities, too.
-Some toothpastes made for sensitive teeth, such as Colgate® Sensitive, contain higher levels of fluoride than regular toothpastes, and may therefore be more helpful depending on the level of sensitivity.
-Along with using a toothpaste that contains fluoride, you might also consider having your dentist apply fluoride gels or varnishes to your teeth during your semiannual checkup to further strengthen your enamel.
+Some toothpastes made for sensitive teeth contain higher levels of fluoride than regular toothpastes, and may therefore be more helpful depending on the level of sensitivity.
+Along with using a toothpaste that contains fluoride, you might also consider having your dentist apply fluoride gels or varnishes to your teeth during your semi-annual checkup to further strengthen your enamel.

 Your Product Options